Tracy-Dipesh/Tracy-Dipesh/README.md

 - 👋 Hi, I’m @Tracy-Dipesh
-- 👀 I’m interested in Hacking.
+- 👀 I’m interested in Networking.
-- 🌱 I’m currently learning Website designing
+- 🌱 I’m currently learning Ethical hacking.
 - 📫 How to reach me - info@dipeshbadal.com.np
 <!---
 Tracy-Dipesh/Tracy-Dipesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.